 There are no British Shorthair cats currently listed with Edmonton-area rescues.
 New cats arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton cats →About British Shorthair Cats in Edmonton
+Browse all available Edmonton cats →Gear for your British Shorthair

 British Shorthairs are calm, sturdy, undemanding cats with a famously plush coat and a quiet, even temperament.
 They are affectionate but not clingy — happy to be near you rather than on you, which suits independent Edmonton households well.